mrmitew/Smartomagneter/README.md

 * how to use sensor.h or how to work with sensors on Android using Java and/or native code
 * how to call APIs from the Android NDK using Java Native Interface

+If you want to try the sample app, you can either build it yourself or download it from the Google Play Store: https://play.google.com/store/apps/details?id=com.stetcho.smartomagneter

 ## How to switch between *Java* and *Native* implementation?

 * Long press on an empty space.